containerbuildsystem/osbs-docs/docs/multiarch.rst

 -----------------

 A new optional parameter ``--arches`` will be added to the ``container-image`` subcommand provided by pyrpkg.
-This will pass the parameter ``arches`` to the Koji task (implemented by the ``koji-containerbuild`` plugin for Koji).
+If supplied, ``--scratch`` must also be supplied.
+It will pass the parameter ``arches`` to the Koji task (implemented by the ``koji-containerbuild`` plugin for Koji).

-When supplied, this parameter overrides the default set of architectures to build for, which comes from the Koji build target.
+When supplied for a scratch build this parameter overrides the default set of architectures to build for, which comes from the Koji build target.
 If an image cannot be built for any supplied architectures the build will fail.

 Authentication
 --------------